talcohen22/App-Sus/README.md

 5. **Delete a Note:** Click on the trash can icon to delete a note that you no longer need.

-## Contributing

-Contributions to the Note App are welcome!
-Feel free to submit bug reports, feature requests, or even pull requests to help improve the app.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Feel free to customize this README to include specific installation instructions or additional details about your Note App.